guido57/EBAZ4205_Spectrum/README.md

 ## Software

-The following chapters describe the three main SW projects (folders of this repository)
+The following chapters describe the three main SW sub-projects (folders of this repository)

-* Zynq
+* Zynq: the Xilinx Vivado project to program the Zynq7010 PL (Programmable Logic)
-* Vitis
+* Vitis: the Xilinx Vitis project to build the TCP_server Linux app running on the Zynq7010 PS (Processing System)
-* SpectrumPy
+* SpectrumPy: the Python software for Windows to display the spectrum

 The Petalinux project is not in this Repository because is the same of [my EBAZ4205 repository](https://github.com/guido57/EBAZ4205)